James F. Jones (minister): Leadership of Universal Triumph Dominion of God

 After breaking with the national Triumph Church, the new Universal Triumph the Dominion of God started in the Black Bottom area of Detroit.
 From a small frame church building Jones' following was moved to larger headquarters at the old Oriole Theater at 8450 Linwood Avenue in 1953.
 This large building is now New Bethel Baptist Church and was once pastored by C. L. Franklin, a former friend and later rival of Jones.
+This rivalry stemmed from Franklin characterizing Jones as "a setback of hundreds of years" to integration.
 Universal Triumph the Dominion of God later moved from the Oriole Theater and held services above the Fine Arts Theater at 2940 Woodward before finding a permanent home of worship at 1651 Ferry Park.

 In a religious subculture of competing claims, Jones declared that the almighty God spoke solely to him and that he was the second coming of Christ and thus was the world's 'one and only true prophet' and savior.
 As such he was God's 'Holiness' and sole 'Divine messenger' on Earth 'in these last days' with the divine powers to forecast, heal, bless and condemn.

 As the Universal Dominion Ruler, Jones presided over the Dominion services from a throne atop a raised, canopied dais on an elevated stage in front of the people.
 He gave his inner circle royal titles such as sir, prince, princess, lord, and lady.
 He called his flock the "citizens" of his dominion.
 He taught them his 'true gospel' from the Holy Bible in light of his 'divine revelation'.